hursey013/tailwindcss-uswds/README.md

 };
 ```

-Currently `color`, `borderRadius`, `fontSize`, `fontWeight`, `letterSpacing`, `lineHeight` support the use of the `extended` value.
+Currently `color`, `borderRadius`, `fontSize`, `fontWeight`, `letterSpacing`, and `lineHeight` support `extended`.

 ## Usage

 ### Utilities

 Utility classes follow the default naming conventions provided by Tailwind with USWDS design tokens as values.
-This creates shorter class names and may sometimes also change the utility name itself:
+This creates shorter class names and may also in some cases change the utility name itself:

 ```css
 /* .border-bottom-1 becomes: */